-- Determine that all facilities are safe for use.
-Students must be encouraged to report facility problems to the Teacher. - When running takes place off school site for a warm up: - Teachers must do a safety check 'walk through' in order to identify potential problems prior to initial use of route or course. - Teachers must outline to the students the route or course (for example, notice of areas to approach with caution) before the start of the run. - Teachers must determine that students are not crossing busy intersections unless directly supervised.
+- Determine that all facilities are safe and accessible for the students participating.
+Students must be encouraged to report facility problems to the teacher. - When walking, running, or wheeling takes place off school site for a warm-up, conditioning and/or is an integral part of the activity: - Teachers must do a safety check in order to identify potential problems prior to initial use of route or course. - Teachers must outline to the students the route or course (for example, notice of areas to approach with caution) before the start of the activity. - Teachers must determine that students are not crossing busy intersections unless directly supervised.